specklew/CityBuilderTestGame/README.md

 ## Other

-Meshes of the decorations on the tiles downloaded from [here](https://kenney.nl/assets)
+Meshes of the decorations on the tiles & UI sprites downloaded from [here](https://kenney.nl/assets) Icons of resources from [here] (https://franuka.itch.io/rpg-icon-pack)

 Developed with Unreal Engine 5.2.1.